microsoft/azure-pipelines-tasks/Tasks/AzureFunctionOnContainerDeploymentV1/README.md

 * **Resource Group:** Select the Azure Resource Group that contains the Azure App Service specified above.
 Enter the name of the Azure Resource Group if has been dynamically provisioned using [Azure Resource Group Deployment task](https://github.com/Microsoft/vsts-tasks/tree/master/Tasks/DeployAzureResourceGroup) or [Azure PowerShell task](https://github.com/Microsoft/vsts-tasks/tree/master/Tasks/AzurePowerShell).
 This is a required parameter if the option to Deploy to Slot has been selected.

 * **Slot:** Select the Slot to deploy the Web project to.
 Enter the name of the Slot if has been dynamically provisioned using [Azure Resource Group Deployment task](https://github.com/Microsoft/vsts-tasks/tree/master/Tasks/DeployAzureResourceGroup) or [Azure PowerShell task](https://github.com/Microsoft/vsts-tasks/tree/master/Tasks/AzurePowerShell).
 This is a required parameter if the option to Deploy to Slot has been selected.

-* **Package or Folder\*:** Location of the Web App zip package or folder on the automation agent or on a UNC path accessible to the automation agent like, \\\\BudgetIT\\Web\\Deploy\\Fabrikam.zip.
-Predefined system variables and wild cards like, $(System.DefaultWorkingDirectory)\\\***.zip can be also used here.

-* **Runtime Stack:**
-Web App on Linux offers two different options to publish your application, one is Custom image deployment (Web App for Containers) and the other is App deployment with a built-in platform image (Web App on Linux).
-You will see this parameter only when you selected 'Linux Web App' in the App type selection option in the task.

 For Web **Web App for Containers** you need to provide the following details:
 * *Image Name:*